vasanthk/how-web-works/README.md

 WebKit uses a flag that marks if all top level style sheets (including @imports) have been loaded.
 If the style is not fully loaded when attaching, place holders are used and it is marked in the document, and they will be recalculated once the style sheets were loaded.

+## Layout

+When the renderer is created and added to the tree, it does not have a position and size.
+Calculating these values is called layout or reflow.

+HTML uses a flow based layout model, meaning that most of the time it is possible to compute the geometry in a single pass.
+Elements later 'in the flow' typically do not affect the geometry of elements that are earlier 'in the flow', so layout can proceed left-to-right, top-to-bottom through the document.
+The coordinate system is relative to the root frame.
+Top and left coordinates are used.

+Layout is a recursive process.
+It begins at the root renderer, which corresponds to the <html> element of the HTML document.
+Layout continues recursively through some or all of the frame hierarchy, computing geometric information for each renderer that requires it.

+The position of the root renderer is 0,0 and its dimensions are the viewport–the visible part of the browser window.
+All renderers have a "layout" or "reflow" method, each renderer invokes the layout method of its children that need layout.

+In order not to do a full layout for every small change, browsers use a "dirty bit" system.
+A renderer that is changed or added marks itself and its children as "dirty": needing layout.
+There are two flags: "dirty", and "children are dirty" which means that although the renderer itself may be OK, it has at least one child that needs a layout.

+The layout usually has the following pattern:

+- Parent renderer determines its own width.
+- Parent goes over children and:
+    - Place the child renderer (sets its x and y).
+    - Calls child layout if needed–they are dirty or we are in a global layout, or for some other reason–which calculates the child's height.
+- Parent uses children's accumulative heights and the heights of margins and padding to set its own height–this will be used by the parent renderer's parent.
+- Sets its dirty bit to false.

+## Painting

+In the painting stage, the render tree is traversed and the renderer's "paint()" method is called to display content on the screen.
+Painting uses the UI infrastructure component.

+Like layout, painting can also be global–the entire tree is painted–or incremental.
+In incremental painting, some of the renderers change in a way that does not affect the entire tree.
+The changed renderer invalidates its rectangle on the screen.
+This causes the OS to see it as a "dirty region" and generate a "paint" event.
+The OS does it cleverly and coalesces several regions into one.

+Before repainting, WebKit saves the old rectangle as a bitmap.
+It then paints only the delta between the new and old rectangles.
+The browsers try to do the minimal possible actions in response to a change.
+So changes to an elements color will cause only repaint of the element.
+Changes to the element position will cause layout and repaint of the element, its children and possibly siblings.
+Adding a DOM node will cause layout and repaint of the node.
+Major changes, like increasing font size of the "html" element, will cause invalidation of caches, relayout and repaint of the entire tree.

 *More reading:*